Skip over main navigation

 Our board of trustees have overall accountability for IPSEA's strategic direction, the stewardship of our resources and the activities we undertake in the pursuit of our charitable objectives.
 They are all volunteers, who contribute a huge amount of time and wide-ranging expertise to IPSEA.

-Tony King - Chair of Trustees
+Dr Carol Long, Chair of Trustees

 Amy is a qualified lawyer with over 20 years’ experience in both private practice and industry.
 Her experience covers a wide range of sectors, including technology, financial services, advertising, publishing, consultancy and ecommerce.
 Amy is currently Assistant General Counsel, Europe at Dun & Bradstreet, leading a team of 20 lawyers across multiple European jurisdictions.
 Amy has extensive management and cross-border experience, with particular expertise in leading and managing through change and in designing and implementing strategic improvement programmes.
 Amy has a keen interest in advocating for and supporting neurodiverse children with specific educational needs, as well as mentoring within her team and wider professional network, to help people maximise their potential and achieve their objectives.